Sometimes, a spinoff

 - At times Angel received higher ratings than Buffy the Vampire Slayer.
 Some of this can be attributed to Angel Growing the Beard (season 3) at around the same Buffy was suffering from it's Seasonal Rot (season 6).

-- Though Buffy is much more ingrained in pop culture than Angel.
+- Buffy is much more ingrained in pop culture than Angel, but there have been times when certain seasons or episodes were more acclaimed with the fans.

 - Buffy in turn was far more popular than the film from which it originated.
-Then again it is a re-tool and neither share any connection outside of name and concept.
+Then again, it is a re-tool and neither share much of a connection outside of name and concept.

 - As for the comics, Angel and Faith (the main spin-off, a Spiritual Successor to the Angel comics) has become more popular than the regular Buffy the Vampire Slayer: Season 9 series.
 This is at least in part due to the fact that some of the more popular characters were Put on a Bus in the main series to get their own series/mini-series (Angel/Faith, Spike, and Willow).